Welcome to Rethink Galloway

-If approved, the Galloway development will consist of 75 large estate homes, all on septic systems and water wells, in an area with challenging ground water hydrology that feeds into Lizard Creek and the Elk River.
-An environmental impact study must be completed prior to potential re-zoning approval.
-Nobody wants a repeat of the septic system issues that plagued West Fernie.
+If approved, the Galloway development will consist of 90 large estate homes in an area with challenging ground water hydrology that feeds directly into Lizard Creek and the Elk River.
+A comprehensive environmental impact study must be completed prior to potential re-zoning approval.

 Impact on Recreation

-The development proposal shows several road crossings along the Elk Valley Nordic Center trails.
-The Nordic Center trails will no longer be through the forest, they will instead run alongside roads and between houses.
+The development proposal will eliminate a significant portion of the Elk Valley Nordic Center trails.
 Prior to any potential re-zoning approval, we need firm commitments from the developer on what will and will not happen to the Galloway trail system for both summer and winter use.
-Vague assurances regarding rerouting of impacted trails and proposals for unenforceable covenants to allow future trail access are insufficient protection for this valuable trail system.
+Vague assurances regarding rerouting of impacted trails and unenforceable promises regarding future trail access are insufficient protection for this valuable trail system.

 The RDEK recently completed a Housing Needs Report to better understand housing challenges facing the region.
 The results of this comprehensive study were released in December 2021 and among other things, it highlighted the need for more diverse housing options.
 "The findings indicate a need for housing across the RDEK that supports the needs of older residents and younger residents, especially those starting out and young families.
 Specifically, there is a need for more housing that is affordable and accessible for those on limited incomes, particularly within the rental market.
 An aging population presents a greater need for smaller housing units that allow for downsizing".
 It is not clear how the Galloway Development aligns with the findings of the RDEK Housing Needs Report.

 We urge our decision makers and our community to consider the impacts of a development of this scale on the future of our Valley.
-Who is impacted by the generational legacy of multiple septic systems and water wells?
 How is this style of development consistent with the findings of the Elk Valley Area A Housing Needs Assessment?
 What does the future of this Valley look like if we use development as a conservation measure?

 We all need to imagine the best possible future for the Elk Valley, and part of that is making the right decisions today for generations to come.
 Lets work together to generate a new option for the current owner that supports both the owner’s legacy and the interests of our community today and into the future.